top of page

 At this point in my artistic adventures "Brick Bending" has multiple connotations.
 First, it's a broad term for various LEGO construction techniques that allow you to take normal bricks/plates and create unexpected patterns, curves, and shapes.
 Not every design I create uses these techniques, but it's very typical in my work.
 Second, much of what I do 'bends the rules' in terms of official LEGO building practices.
 Some have described my artwork as 'LEGO hacking' which is an amazing compliment.
 But ultimately I'm in pursuit of the most beautiful and amazing LEGO creations possible--regardless of what building techniques I use.

-Why do some people say that brick bending is 'illegal'?
+Why do some people say brick bending is 'illegal'?

 It's my unofficial understanding that within the confines of official LEGO set design guidelines, many of the building techniques I use are not allowed.
 Essentially, any building technique that puts the bricks under stress beyond the official tolerances that the LEGO Group has specified are forbidden among official LEGO designers.
 From their perspective--as a business--this makes a lot of sense.
 From my perspective as an artist, I can't think of anything more interesting than pushing these bricks to their absolute limits.
 For me, that's where the magic lies.